 - Analyse and synthesise the material histories with which your practice aligns.

-- Contribute to the theoretical discourse that defines and shapes contemporary arts practice.
+- Contribute to the theoretical discourse that defines and shapes contemporary critical practice.

 Overview of Learning Activities

-Students meet most weeks with a rotating roster of speakers drawn from regular and visiting staff for a lecture presentation around a given topic.
-The lecture is followed up by an additional tutorial.
+Students meet weekly for a lecture presentation around a given topic as specified in the Course Schedule.
+The lecture is followed up by an additional tutorial in which the lecture and set reading material are discussed.
 Students are encouraged to question and challenge ideas from the presenter and each other to get to the heart of their own sense of the material presented.

 Overview of Learning Resources